-Some or all of the costs of your tuition, fees and books may be covered by financial aid.
-Beyond these costs, you may also receive “excess financial aid” to help cover personal expenses while you are a Dutchess student, such as housing, meals, and transportation.
-Decisions on financial aid awards are based on need, eligibility, and available funds.
+Financial aid may pay some or all tuition and fees and books may be covered.
+Additionally, a student may receive excess financial aid to help cover personal expenses while attending Dutchess, such as housing, meals and transportation.
+Decisions on financial aid awards are based on need, eligibility and available funds.

 All types of financial aid comes with responsibilities for attendance and maintaining satisfactory grades.
 View information on Student Responsibilities and Maintaining Eligibility for financial aid.